GiovanniBussi/test-travis-ci/user-doc/Regex.md

 components of a few collective variables or also multiple collective variables, you might find it convenient to use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).

-Since version 2.1, plumed takes advantage of a configuration scripts that detects libraries installed on your system.
-If regex library is found, then you will be able to use regular expressions to refer to collective variables or function names.
+Since version 2.5, plumed takes advantage of C++11 regex library, that enables you to use regular expressions to refer to collective variables or function names.

 Regular expressions are enclosed in round braces and must not contain spaces (the components names have no spaces indeed, so why use them?).